strapi/strapi/docs/3.0.0-beta.x/guides/process-manager.md

 # Process manager

-In this guide we will see how you can start a Strapi application using a process manager.
+In this guide we will show you how you can start a Strapi application using a process manager.

 ::: tip
 In this example we will use [PM2](https://pm2.keymetrics.io/).